2004 Republican National Convention protest activity

 2004 Republican National Convention protest activity includes the broad range of marches, rallies, performances, demonstrations, exhibits, and acts of civil disobedience in New York City to protest the 2004 Republican National Convention and the nomination of President George W. Bush for the 2004 U.S. presidential election.

 Hundreds of groups organized protests, including United for Peace and Justice, a coalition of more than 800 anti-war and social justice groups, and International ANSWER.
 Over 1800 individuals were arrested by the authorities, a record for a political convention in the U.S. However 90% of those charges were eventually dropped.

+Size of protests

+While Democratic National Conventions had historically attracted more protesters the Republican National Conventions, 2004 marked a shift.
+Hundreds of thousands of protesters participated in protests of the Republican convention.

 Thursday, August 26

 Four young professionals and students, who called themselves Operation Sybil, hung a banner over the front of the Plaza Hotel.
 Two of them, including Terra Lawson-Remer, rappelled down the front of the hotel, after which they were able to hang the banner more than a dozen stories above the ground.
 The banner, which measured 60 ft wide and roughly three stories high, said "Truth," with an arrow pointing in one direction (toward Central Park, where the United for Peace March was supposed to take place) and "Bush," with an arrow pointing the other direction (toward Madison Square Garden, the site of the convention).
 The four climbers were quickly arrested and the banner was removed by the police.
 One police officer was injured in the process when he stepped on a skylight and it broke.
 As a result of the officer's injury, the climbers were charged with assault of a police officer along with their other charges.